Bristol's Shanty Scene: Where Ale Meets Adventure!

 Speaker AWe've both been doing theatre for many, many years.

-Speaker AAnd then seven years ago, Kathryn was Diagnosed with fnd, dysfunctional neurological disorder, which then prevented her from being on stage.
+Speaker AAnd then seven years ago, Kathryn was diagnosed with fnd, dysfunctional neurological disorder, which then prevented her from being on stage.

 Speaker ABut being a singer, we wanted to keep her going.

-Speaker AMy skirts were getting caught in the wheels of my wheelchair and dad is an offhand car.
+Speaker AMy skirts were getting caught in the wheels of my wheelchair and dad, as an offhand comment, just said, why don't you dress as a mermaid?

 Speaker AAnd I swim in my mermaid tails as well now.